qdo-se/docker/docker.md

 ### Compose

-- `docker-compose up`:
+- `docker-compose up -d`: start docker container services

+  - `--build`:  Rebuild the images before starting the container

-- `docker-compose up -d`: start docker container services without attach to terminal or as a background processs
+  - `-d`: without attach to terminal or as a background processs

-- `docker-compose down`:

 - `docker-compose ps`: display running containers

 - `docker-compose top`: display the current processes in each container

-- `docker-compose up --build`:  Rebuild the images before starting the container

 - `docker-compose stop`: stop the current application's service containers

-- `docker-compose rm -f`: remove the current application's service containers
+- `docker-compose rm`: remove the current application's service containers

+  - `-f`: force

-- `docker-compose rm -v [container]`: remove the volumes that are attached to the container
+  - `-v`: remove the volumes that are attached to the container

+- `docker-compose down`: stop and remove current application's service containers

+  - `-v`:  remove data volumes